How scarcity and urgency improve your sales

 - fear of missing out: also known as FOMO, which is the anticipated regret of not being able to seize an opportunity.
 A good example is a limited-time discount, which pushes customers in the direction of buying the article during this period.

-The list of how to influence your online customers is even longer, but with this article, we want to give you a short introduction in how this works and how to put it in practice.
+The list of how to influence your online customers is even longer.
+For instance, think about using social proof in your marketing.
+But with this article, we want to give you a short introduction in how this works and how to put it in practice.
 The power of online marketing can be enormous if you know how to apply it.